Menu

 • Entrants must have captured and created the original image(s) in all categories in Section 2, except in the Artist Category.

-• Any entry which has been reproduced from an existing photograph, portrait, graphic or any other artwork produced by another person without written permission is a violation of the competition rules and will not be judged, accepted or displayed.
+• Any entry that has been reproduced from an existing photograph, portrait, graphic or any other artwork produced by another person without written permission is a violation of the competition rules and will not be judged, accepted or displayed.
 If an entry, in the good-faith opinion of the Image Competition Chairperson, violates copyright, trademark or any other applicable law, it shall be disqualified and merits revoked, if issued.

 • Entries made under the supervision of an instructor or as a class assignment or in connection with a seminar or workshop, or as part of any other teaching or instructional setting will not be eligible.